Caribbean dove: A species of birds in the Columbidae family

 Some have a white band on the front of the folded wing.
-The black outer tail feathers have a white band across the bottom, which is broken in the middle by the central pair of grey-brown tail feather.
+The black outer tail feathers have a white band across the bottom, which is broken in the middle by the central pair of a grey-brown tail feathers.

 They are usually found on the ground in semi-arid, lowland forests up to elevations of 6,560 feet.

 The nest is placed above the ground in a tree or shrub.
-Usually no more than 10 feet above the ground and sometime occasionally they have nested on the ground.
+Usually no more than 10 feet above the ground and sometimes occasionally they have nested on the ground.

 Breeding occurs from March to May when the female Caribbean dove lays a clutch of two white eggs.

 Males seeking to attract females perform courtship displays during which they tilt the head and expand the feathers of the neck and chest while they softly call out to the females.